Suzuki String Program

 Louisville, KY 40292

-Please use one Observation Form - Word Doc or Adobe PDF for each lesson you observe.
-The observations are for the child and the parent to observe a student already in the program taking lessons so that you can see and understand better how the Suzuki method works and what is expected of the parent and the child in lessons.
-Also it gives you a chance to observe the personality and teaching style of the teacher to see if you think that teacher will be a good fit for your child.
+2. If you have not already chosen a teacher for your child, please arrange to contact our teachers, meet them and observe them teach an existing student so that you can choose the teacher that you feel is the best fit for your child, the child’s personality and the way they learn.
 It also allows the teacher a few moments to meet you and your child so that the teacher can also assess whether or not the child is ready to begin formal lessons.
 It also gives you a chance to ask question in person to clarify anything about the lessons that you need more information about.

 Please contact one of the following teachers to set up observations at a mutually convenient time:

 Celi Sharp (502) 608-2042 Registration Form

 Michael Hill (513) 403-4224 Registration Form

 Wayne Krigger Registration Form

 3. Plan to Attend the Suzuki Philosophy Orientation Class